 Louis Digiovanni, Nevada Chukar Hunt Report

-I went on another Nevada chukar hunt with one of your outfitters this October outside of Elko, NV and I have to tell you, he really knows his business.
+I went on another Nevada chukar hunt with a great OUTDOORS INTERNATIONAL outfitter this October outside of Elko, NV and I have to tell you, he really knows his business.

 Some Good Information on Flying with Dogs